 No doubt this is am emotional and sad time for many.
 Looking at the photos, I think of the happy times I’ve had as a guest in many of these neighbors houses in earlier times.
 I also think of the few neighbors who later blamed me for causing the state to acquire these houses.
 I try to not think too much about the bizarre events that led to death threats and even an attempt on my life by an angry neighbor and a politician for my role in trying to preserve this community.

-I know we won’t be the last to grapple with such questions.
-I just wish we weren’t among the first.
+We also know that we won’t be the last residential community to grapple with these strategic retreat questions related to the removal of homes.
+I just wish we weren’t among the first to have to figure out where to go from here.